Proto-Indo-European verbs: Eventive verbs

-In Ancient Greek, Armenian and Indo-Iranian, the secondary endings came to be accompanied by a prefixing particle known as the augment, reconstructed as *e- or *h₁e-.
-The function of the augment is unclear (it is usually thought to be connected to the meaning of 'past'), but it was not a fixed part of the inflection as it was in the later languages.
-In Homeric Greek and Vedic Sanskrit, many imperfect (past imperfective) and aorist verbs are still found lacking the augment; its use became mandatory only in later Greek and Sanskrit.
+Both types of eventive verb shared the same conjugation, with some small differences.
+The main difference was that the present imperfective allowed the use of special present-tense (primary) endings, while past imperfective and perfective verbs utilized the default tenseless (secondary) endings.
 Morphologically, the indicative of perfective verbs was indistinguishable from the past indicative of imperfective verbs, and it is likely that in early stages of PIE, these were the same verb formation.
 At some point in the history of PIE, the present tense was created by developing the primary endings out of the secondary endings.
 Not all verbs came to be embellished with these new endings; for semantic reasons, some verbs never had a present tense.
 These verbs were the perfective verbs, while the ones that did receive a present tense were imperfective.

+In Ancient Greek, Armenian and Indo-Iranian, the secondary endings came to be accompanied by a prefixing particle known as the augment, reconstructed as *e- or *h₁e-.
+The function of the augment is unclear (it is usually thought to be connected to the meaning of 'past'), but it was not a fixed part of the inflection as it was in the later languages.
+In Homeric Greek and Vedic Sanskrit, many imperfect (past imperfective) and aorist verbs are still found lacking the augment; its use became mandatory only in later Greek and Sanskrit.